How to Pick a Coffee Maker In the UK for Your Needs - Useful Buyer's Guide

 Another key consideration is how many people will you be making coffee for.
 It could be just for yourself, for a couple, a family or you may like to entertain so for a larger group.

 There are many ways to make coffee and these are normally known as the brewing method.
-I am going to include those below so as at least you will know what types of coffee makers are on the market.
+I am going to include those below so as at least you know what types of coffee makers are on the market, and which brewing method they use.

 Other than a kettle you need no brewing equipment.
 There are many brands who do this like Maxwell House, Nescafe, Douwe Egberts, Kenco, etc. They also do a variety of roasts and also offer decaf versions of coffee.